PavelGordeev/campaign-booking/README.md

   * **Code:** 404 NOT FOUND <br />

-**Show a list of campaigns**
+**Show a list of summaries**
 ----
-Returns json data about a list of campaigns
+Returns json data about a list of summaries
 * **URL**

     /summaries?page=1&status=0&sortField=name&sortOrder=asc